gnodi/danf/README.md

         classes: {
             processor: {
                 // "adder" and "multiplier" inherit from "abstract".
-                // You can see how it works in the details of the classes below.
+                // You can see how inheritance works in the full example accessible in the link below.
                 abstract: require('./abstract-processor'),
                 adder: require('./adder'),
                 multiplier: require('./multiplier')